miShelbyT/kitties/README.md

 ### 4. Note

-As per Favicon.io, emoji graphics are from the open source project Twemoji[https://twemoji.twitter.com/].
+Emoji graphics are from the open source project Twemoji[https://twemoji.twitter.com/].
 The graphics are copyright 2020 Twitter, Inc and other contributors and are licensed under CC-BY 4.0[https://creativecommons.org/licenses/by/4.0/].